Position

 • Develop and manage project plans, timelines, and budgets.

-• Coordinate and communicate with team members, stakeholders, and clients to ensure project goals are met.
+• Coordinate and communicate with team members, stakeholders, and vendors to ensure project goals are met.

-• Prepare and present project status reports and documentation.
+• Prepare and present project status reports to stakeholders.

-• Ensure compliance with project standards and organizational policies.
+• Ensure compliance with project management methodologies and best practices.

 Qualifications